marckhouzam/custom-prometheus-exporter/README.md

 docker_container_states_containers{state="Running"} 0
 docker_container_states_containers{state="Stopped"} 4
 ```

+### Multiple exporters

+The Custom Prometheus Exporter allows you to define many exporters at once.
+Each exporter **must** be in its own YAML configuration file.
+All defined exporters will be run concurrently and be accessible using their own configuration-specified port and endpoint.
+If you want to create metrics that are logically different, it is recommended to use multiple exporters instead of a single exporter lumping all the unrelated metrics together.
+Besides cleanly separating the definition of each logical exporter, the separation also allows each exporter can be scraped at different intervals.

+You may instead choose to run the Custom Prometheus Exporter multiple times, one for each exporter you want to create.
+This choice is entirely up to you.

 ### Configuration API

 The format of the YAML configuration is the following:

 ```
-- name: string          # A name for the exporter
+name: string          # A name for the exporter
 port: int             # The TCP port serving the metrics
 endpoint: string      # The endpoint serving the metrics
 metrics:              # An array of metrics to be generated
 - name: string        # The published name of the metric
   help: string        # The published help message of the metric
   type: gauge         # Only Prometheus "gauge" is currently supported
   executions:         # An array of executions to generate the metric
   - type: sh          # Only sh is currently supported
     command: string   # An sh command that will be run exactly as-specified
                       #   Shell pipes (|) are allowed.
                       #   The result of the command must be the single
                       #      integer to be used in the metric
     labels: map(string, string)
                       # A map of label to value which qualifies an instance
                       #   of the metric
 ```

 ### Backwards-compatibility considerations